dipdup-io/dipdup/config-reference/datasources.md

 # datasources

-This is a list of API endpoints used to retrieve data and pass it to your indexer handlers.
+A list of API endpoints DipDup uses to retrieve data and pass it to your indexer handlers.
 The obligatory field `kind` specifies which data adapter is to be used:

 * `tzkt`
 * `bcd`